Louise3Fraser/Louise3Fraser/README.md

 Hello there 👋
-Hi there!
 I’m Louise, a recent Vanderbilt Uni grad who studied CS & Psych.
 I like to build at the intersection of engineering and design.